alokomkar/RxMusicMania/README.md

 # RxMusicMania
-Sample App to illustrate Gradle, MVP and RxJava Usage
+Sample App to illustrate Dagger, MVP and RxJava Usage

 # How to start going about the project creation
 ## Branches :